cwcowell/cwcowell.github.io/_posts/2019-12-13-python-first-language.md

 ### Languages that were designed in ten days

-<span class="text-primary">JavaScript</span> got its start as a language to embed in web pages to give them extra functionality.
+JavaScript got its start as a language to embed in web pages to give them extra functionality.
 It successfully replaced Flash as the technology of choice to make static web pages dynamic.
 Through supporting technologies like Node.js (which lets you run JavaScript programs outside of a web browser), JavaScript has branched out in new directions and is now a non-crazy choice for a general-purpose language.
 If your goal is to become a front-end programmer, it might be the only language you ever need to know.

 But it's not the best first language to learn.